fouzdertech/business-suite-doc/settings/users-and-roles.md

 ## Overview

 One of the important features of the admin area is controlling what admins can access and manage.
 For example, you may want to give a salesperson different access than support operators.
-CloudOnex Business Suite allows you to manage users and their access permissions through a robust user and role management system.
+FouzderIT Business Suite allows you to manage users and their access permissions through a robust user and role management system.
 You can add unlimited users and assign specific roles to control what features and data they can access within the system.

 ## Managing Users